dant89/jquery-BackgroundAnimate/README.md

 ### Demo

-You can view a live demo at the following location: [Demo Link](http://github.drttrd.com/jquery-BackgroundAnimate/demo.html)
+You can view a live demo at the following location: <a href="http://github.drttrd.com/jquery-BackgroundAnimate/demo.html" target="_blank">Demo Link</a>

 ### Usage